luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-MySQL/README.md

-# How to create Azure MySQL instance
+# How to create .NET8 CRUD WebAPI Azure MySQL Microservice

 The source code is available in this github: https://github.com/luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-MySQL